-Aim and Objective of study and Case studies Suggestions Justification to topic selected selected Methodology of research Analysis of study Concept and planning of your own design Limitation and scope of research Conclusions of Bibliography study
+Aim and Objective of study and Justification to topic selected Case studies selected Suggestions Methodology of research Analysis of study Concept and planning of your own design Limitation and scope of research Conclusions of study Bibliography

 Module II: Research

 Extensive research specific to project through the primary and secondary data collection.
 Conduct the case studies with extensive study and analyze to get a clear picture of the existing example.
 Detailed site study is to be conducted simultaneously.